-Greek minister: Force may be used to move homeless migrants

-KARA TEPE, Greece (AP) — Greece’s migration minister said Tuesday that the government will use force, if necessary, to move homeless migrants to a new tent city after fires at an overcrowded refugee camp left thousands of people without shelter on the island of Lesbos.
+Greece seeks EU help to run migrant camps after major fire

+Greek Prime Minister Kyriakos Mitsotakis made the call Tuesday at a meeting in Athens with European Council President Charles Michel as Greece struggles with the aftermath of fires on the island of Lesbos last week that gutted a large refugee camp and left thousands without shelter.

+Just 800 homeless migrants have been moved so far to a site being built by the Greek army, and only tents are available.
+“We have already stared the new facility, and that is where the flags of Greece and the European Union must fly,″ Mitsotakis said. ″In practice, there must be shared responsibility not only for construction but also for the operation of the camp.″

-Some 12,000 people fled the fires that gutted the Greek island’s Moria camp last week.
-Many are refusing to leave a nearby road where they have camped out for almost a week, fearing they could be detained at the tent city for months.
+Some 12,000 people fled the fires at Moria camp last week.
+The government says the fires were set deliberately by migrants protesting pandemic-related restrictions, and authorities Tuesday announced the arrested of five suspects over their alleged involvement.
+Most of the displaced migrants remain homeless and many are refusing to leave a nearby road where they have camped out for almost a week, fearing they could be detained at the tent city for months.

-Only 800 of the 5,000 available places at the temporary army-built site have been filled, officials said Tuesday.
+Most of the 5,000 available places at the temporary army-built site remain empty, officials said.

+Greece’s migration minister said the government will use force, if necessary, to move homeless migrants to the new tent city.

-Migration Minister Notis Mitarachi said efforts to relocate migrants on a voluntary basis, with the help of government translators and pamphlets being distributed to asylum-seekers, were continuing.
+Notis Mitarachi said efforts to relocate migrants on a voluntary basis, with the help of government translators and pamphlets being distributed to asylum-seekers, were continuing.

 But speaking to Greek broadcaster Mega TV, he added: “If this is not possible through discussion, then the police will have to be used.
 It is their obligation to be moved to the new site.”